Community Wildfire Mitigation Grant

 If I don't apply this cycle, will I have an opportunity to apply again?

-In alignment of the City Councils strategic goals, it is anticipated that funding will be allocated yearly to continue to fund community wildfire grants.
-It is expected that this grant program will continue in 2024, and community members will have an opportunity to apply next year.
+In alignment with the City Council’s strategic goals, it is anticipated that funding will be allocated annually to continue to fund community wildfire grants.
+It is anticipated community members will have an opportunity to apply next year.

 How much is budgeted to allocate to grant applications?